 Data will be collected and written on paper forms which will be provided to each site by CORE.
+Each site will be instructed to send completed study forms to CORE using a secure file share system operated by the University of Waterloo called Sendit which uses 128bit (or 256bit) SSL encryption.
+The sites will receive their individual accounts and passwords.

-Each site will email scanned forms to a designated person at CORE who will pass these scans to the data entry team.
-The site will endeavour to send the scanned forms to CORE on the same day as the study visit and at a maximum, two days after the study visit.
+The site will endeavour to send the scanned forms to CORE on the same day as the study visit or a maximum of two days after the study visit.

-Data will be entered into a REDCap database developed and tested specifically for this study and accessible only to trained, authorised users.
+Within CORE, data will be entered into a REDCap database developed and tested specifically for this study and accessible only to trained, authorised users.
 A data management plan will be developed to describe the data handling in more detail, including the personnel involved.